-Key features of the VET Funding Contract This fact sheet gives you an overview of the key features of the VET Funding Contract (the contract).
-For more details, read our Questions and answers about the VET Funding Contract and our range of topic-based fact sheets.
-Skills First objectives You must perform your contractual obligations consistently with the objectives of the Skills First program.
+Key features of the VET Funding Contract This fact sheet is designed to give training providers an overview of the key features of the VET Funding Contract (the Contract).
+For a more detailed understanding, training providers should read the Department's Questions and answers about the VET Funding Contract and our range of topic-based fact sheets.
+Skills first objectives You must perform your contractual obligations consistently with the objectives of the Skills First program.
 Your training must: - be high quality and relevant to industry and employers - enable students to get the skills they need to make them job-ready - help students to undertake further education - promote and enable participation in training for disadvantaged learners - be provided in the best interests of students.

-Skills First Quality Charter The Skills First Quality Charter helps you understand what we expect from you when training students under the Skills First program.
-You must comply with the charter and its six principles: - 1.
-Commitment to serving the public interest - 2.
-Accountable and effective governance - 3.
-Informed choice - 4.
-Deliberate planning of training program - 5.
-High quality training and assessment delivery - 6.
-Responsive feedback systems.
+Skills First Quality Charter

+The Skills First Quality Charter helps you understand what we expect from you when training students under the Skills First program.
+You must comply with the Charter and its six principles:

+- 1. Commitment to serving the public interest

+- 2. Accountable and effective governance

+- 3. Informed choice

+- 4. Deliberate planning of training program

+- 5. High quality training and assessment delivery

+- 6. Responsive feedback systems.